zvigrinberg/Tekton-pipelines/README.md

 - This repo will contain both tekton tasks and pipelines

-- This repo will contain also Triggers and EventListeners.
+- This repo will contain also Triggers, TriggerBindings, TriggerTemplates and EventListeners.

 ## Prerequisites: